 The fair value of the share-based payments recorded for options granted and vested during the year ended March 31, 2013 was \$161,500 and has been expensed to net loss and comprehensive loss, with a corresponding allocation of \$161,500 to reserve for share-based payments.
 The fair value of the 200,000 stock options to be granted to a consultant of the Company was valued using the Black-Scholes model as the fair value of the services was not reliably determinable.
-The fair value amounted to \$5,916 (2013 -\$11,831) has been included in reserve for share-based payments and expensed to office, general and administration in the consolidated statement of comprehensive loss for the year ended March 31, 2014 and 2013.
+The fair value amounted to \$nil (2014- \$5,916) has been included in reserve for share-based payments and expensed to office, general and administration in the consolidated statement of comprehensive loss for the year ended March 31, 2015 and 2014.